-Level 1 GCSE Grades: Four GCSEs at grade 2, normally including English and Maths
+Level 1 GCSE Grades: Four GCSEs at grade 2, normally including English and Maths.

 What next?
 You can study the next level of your course after Level 1 or 2, to eventually progress to Level 3.
-After Level 3, you could progress on to a higher education course at college or university or an Apprenticeship or find a job.
+You could also start an Apprenticeship or find a job.
+After Level 3, you would also have the option to progress on to a higher education course at college or university.